 Measure Description WQ-9 The City will not operate equipment or vehicles in ponded or flowing areas except Vehicle/Equipment as otherwise addressed in any of the project's applicable regulatory permits.
 Operation If maintenance activities require moving equipment across a flowing stream, the City will implement/install measures to prevent an increase to stream turbidity.
 WQ-10 Potential impacts to regulated waters and wetlands will be minimized through CWA Section 404 avoidance and minimization measures.
 Refer to Section IV, Biological Resources, Compliance and Mitigation Measure BIO-23.
-WQ-11 The City will ensure that spoil sites shall not be located next to surface waters Site Spoil Management where spoil dewatering could potentially affect water quality, or where it will cover aquatic or riparian vegetation unless the site is specifically identified in the project's 1112 12 Notification of Lake or Streambed Alteration application.
+WQ-11 The City will ensure that spoil sites shall not be located next to surface waters Site Spoil Management where spoil dewatering could potentially affect water quality, or where it will cover aquatic or riparian vegetation unless the site is specifically identified in the project's Notification of Lake or Streambed Alteration application.
 WQ-12 Work materials, staging, storage, dispensing, fueling, and equipment maintenance Staging + Stockpiling activities will be located in upland areas outside of sensitive habitat, and adequate measures will be taken to prevent any potential runoff from entering receiving waters.
-Staging areas will be located within facility footprints or adjacent urban/developed areas.
-WQ-13 Spoils, trash, or any debris will be removed off-site to an approved disposal facility.
-Trash Management Spenie, tradit, or any debrie will be removed on site to an approved disposal racinty.
+Staging areas will be located within facility footprints or adjacent WO 42 urban/developed areas.
+WQ-13 Trash Management Spoils, trash, or any debris will be removed off-site to an approved disposal facility.
 WQ-14 All surface waters, including ponded waters, will be diverted away from areas Water undergoing dredging or vegetation removal and/or any other activity that may Diversion/Dewatering result in a discharge to the receiving water.
-When water diversion is necessary, a temporary dam or other artificial obstruction will be constructed using materials that will cause little or no siltation and ensure water does not enter the work area.
+When water diversion is necessary, a Diversion/Dematering temporary dam or other artificial obstruction will be constructed using materials that will cause little or no siltation and ensure water does not enter the work area.
 Water will be diverted around the maintenance facility without completely obstructing stream flow.
 When maintenance is completed, the flow diversion structure will be removed as soon as possible in a manner that allows flow to resume and prevents accumulated debris or sediment from returning to the stream.
 If dewatering is conducted, either a pump will move water to an upland disposal site, or a sediment basin or other structure will be used to collect and treat the water.
 If applicable, a National Pollutant Discharge Elimination System permit may be required.
 If not applicable, the water returned to the waterway should be equivalent in nature to pre-activity conditions.
-Additional water modificance may be a conditional of the 404 Mater Additional water quality measures may arise as conditions of the 401 Water Quality Certification or Nationwide Permit #33 (if pursued) and applicable stipulations of a 1602 SAA, if applicable.
+Additional water quality measures may arise as conditions of the 401 Water Quality Certification or Nationwide Permit #33 (if pursued) and applicable stipulations of a 1602 SAA, if applicable.
 The City will adhere to these and any other applicable conditions and avoidance measures.
-WQ-15 The City will maintain appropriate types and sufficient quantities of materials on- Spill Control site to contain any spill or inadvertent release of materials that may cause a condition of pollution or nuisance if the materials reach waters of the U.S. and/or state.
-WQ-16 The City will ensure that all vehicles and equipment utilized for maintenance Vehicle/Equipment activities are well maintained and not leaking fluids.
-Vehicle or equipment Maintenance maintenance (including fueling) will not be performed on-site or in a manner that could contribute pollutants to receiving waters.
+WQ-15 The City will maintain appropriate types and sufficient quantities of materials on- Spill Control site to contain any spill or inadvertent release of materials that may cause a condition of pollution or nuisance if the materials reach waters of the U.S. and/or WO 40 state.
+WQ-16 Vahiolo/Equipment The City will ensure that all vehicles and equipment utilized for maintenance Vehicle/Equipment Maintenance activities are well maintained and not leaking fluids.
+Vehicle or equipment maintenance (including fueling) will not be performed on-site or in a manner that could contribute pollutants to receiving waters.
 WQ-17 Post-maintenance activity erosion and sediment control will be implemented as Post-Activity Erosion and applicable, including landscape planting and other slope stabilization techniques Sediment Control (i.e., hydroseed and/or hydromulch).